-The majority of the deficiencies that our audit identified were related to noncompliance with financial system controls.
-According to DHS Sensitive Systems Policy Directive 4300A, Information Technology Security Program, National Institute of Standards and Technology guidance, and NPPD policies, financial system controls lacked proper documentation, were not fully designed and implemented, were inadequately detailed, and were inconsistently implemented.
-The most significant weaknesses from a financial statement audit perspective included the lack of account management policies.
+The majority of the deficiencies that our audit identified at ICE were related to noncompliance with financial system controls.
+According to DHS Sensitive Systems Policy Directive 4300A, Information Technology Security Program; National Institute of Standards and Technology guidance; and ICE policies, financial system controls lacked proper documentation, were not fully designed and implemented, were inadequately detailed, and were inconsistently implemented.